frontend-rob/delivery-service/README.md

 ## Features

+Here is an overview of the most important functions of the project:

 - **Responsive Design:** The layout adjusts seamlessly across devices.
 On desktop, the shopping cart remains sticky, providing easy access without interfering with the page's content.

 - **Dynamic Menu & Categories:** Dishes are rendered dynamically using arrays and objects, with different categorized sections.
 Category images visually separate the sections for easy navigation.